kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: Model is not deployed
     * [ ] 2 points: Model is deployed but only locally
     * [x] 4 points: The model deployment code is containerized and could be deployed to cloud or special tools for model deployment are used
-      * 🟠 I hosted the model as a webservice.
+      * 🟠 I hosted the model as a webservice that is reachable under 'localhost:8000'.
 ToDo: containerize model using Docker like HW4.
 * Model monitoring
     * [ ] 0 points: No model monitoring
     * [ ] 2 points: Basic model monitoring that calculates and reports metrics